oerc0122/MDANSE/Doc/pages/H_Plotting.rst

 Plotting the Results
 ====================

-In this section, we'll explore various plotting options of MDANSE.
+In this section, we will outline various plotting options of MDANSE.

 There are two tabs in the GUI which deal with data plotting.
 "Plot Creator" is used for loading the data files and selecting